AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 ---
 # Discover the interface {#user-interface}

->[!CONTEXTUALHELP]
->id="acw_homepage_learnmore"
->title="Discover the interface"
->abstract="The new Campaign v8 Web interface offers an integrated, intuitive, and consistent user experience."

 The new Campaign v8 Web interface offers a modern and intuitive user experience to simplify marketing campaign design and delivery.
 This new interface is integrated with Adobe Experience Cloud apps and solutions.